varun-gangadharan/statistics-for-strava/README.md

 * On the next import, all your challenges will be imported

 > [!WARNING]
-> Make sure that you save the source code in English.
-The app can only handle this export in English for now
+> Make sure before you save the source code, your Strava account is set to be translated in English.
+> The app can only handle this export in English for now.

 ## ⚡️Import and build statistics